dipro-ghosh/ScriptXeno.github.io/_posts/2025-05-11-pakistan-violates-ceasefire-agreement.md

 ---
-title: "Pakistan Violates Ceasefire Agreement with India"
+title: "Pakistan Violates Ceasefire Agreement with India | ScriptXeno"
 description: "India and Pakistan agree to a sudden ceasefire after heightened border tensions, but violations and explosions raise doubts about its stability."
 date: 2025-05-11
 categories: [Politics, South Asia, Conflict & Peace]